 HOME

-I call myself The Occasional Audiophile because I occasionally perfectly triangulate myself in front of my speakers and listen to the music intently, but I mostly listen to my music in the background while I am multitasking... this is my mostly vintage Mid-Fi system. *one CD changer, DAC and the turntable pictured have been removed and set aside.
+I call myself The Occasional Audiophile because I occasionally perfectly triangulate myself sitting in front of my speakers and listen to the music critically to make sure everything is working as it should, but I mostly listen to my music in the background while I am doing other things (a small house full of wonderful music)...
+I listen to CDs played on a 1999 Technics SL-PD8 5 disc rotary changer that is connected to a Schiit MODI+ DAC via toslink optical cable.

 The next upgrade I have planned for my system is an exterior FM radio antenna.